 If your schedule happens to match up with the weekly free days or partial days at these museums, zoos, and botanical gardens, you're in luck.

 - Brooklyn Botanical Garden

-Enjoy the beautiful gardens, conservatory, and exhibitions at the Brooklyn Botanical Gardens for free every Tuesday.
-(Admission is also free every weekday from mid-November through February)
+Enjoy the beautiful gardens, conservatory, and exhibitions at the Brooklyn Botanical Gardens for free every Tuesday through Friday from December to February.
+Admission is also free Friday morning before noon from March to November.

 - New York Botanical Garden

 Free admission on Wednesdays covers access to the NYBG grounds only.